DUBLIN -- Document Understanding By Language-Image Network: Related Works

 \section{Related Works}

-The transformer architecture has been highly successful in the field of document understanding.
-The LayoutLM family of models sought to apply transformer models like BERT from natural language processing to document visuals.
-LayoutLMv1 \cite{LayoutLM} was pretrained like BERT \cite{devlin2019bert} but included 2D spatial positional information.
-LayoutLMv2 \cite{xu2022layoutlmv2} improved the architecture by adding visual tokens and spatially biased attention to learn cross-modality interaction between visual and textual information.
-LayoutLMv3 \cite{huang2022layoutlmv3} was pretrained with a crossmodal alignment objective to match text and image modalities by identifying missing image patches for text words.
-Models in the LayoutLM family have been evaluated without taking text recognition into account, despite the fact that text recognition is an essential task.
-DocFormer introduced using only visual features extracted near text tokens spatially \cite{appalaraju2021docformer}.
-Ernie-Layout introduced reading order prediction as a correlative pretraining task for document reading order \cite{peng2022ernielayout}.
-TILT trained generative language models on labeled and unlabeled document data using generative training objectives \cite{TILT}.
+The transformer architecture has become prevalent in document understanding, and the LayoutLM family of models has extended transformer-based approaches like BERT \cite{devlin2019bert} to handle document visuals.
+Various features, such as 2D spatial positional information \cite{LayoutLM}, visual tokens, spatially biased attention \cite{xu2022layoutlmv2}, and crossmodal alignment objective \cite{huang2022layoutlmv3}, have been integrated into these models.
+However, some evaluations of LayoutLM models overlooked text recognition, an essential task.
+DocFormer used only visual features near text tokens \cite{appalaraju2021docformer}.
+Ernie-Layout used reading order prediction as a pretraining task \cite{peng2022ernielayout}.
+TILT trained generative language models on document data using generative objectives \cite{TILT}.

-Recent advancements in document understanding have focused on self-supervised learning methods and multimodal embeddings.
-UDoc is a unified pretraining framework for document understanding that uses multimodal embeddings and self-supervised losses to learn joint representations for words and visual features from document images \cite{udoc}.
-SelfDoc, a task-agnostic pre-training framework for document image understanding, models positional, textual, and visual document components using coarse-grained multimodal inputs, cross-modal learning, and modality-adaptive attention \cite{li2021selfdoc}.
-UDOP, a foundation Document AI model, unifies text, image, and layout modalities with a Vision-Text-Layout Transformer and a prompt-based sequence generation scheme to enable document understanding, generation, and editing across diverse domains \cite{udop}.
+Recent advances in document understanding have focused on self-supervised learning and multi-modal embeddings.
+UDoc used multi-modal embeddings and self-supervised losses to learn joint representations for words and visual features from document images \cite{udoc}.
+SelfDoc used coarse-grained multimodal inputs, cross-modal learning, and modality-adaptive attention to model document components \cite{li2021selfdoc}.
+UDOP used a Vision-Text-Layout Transformer and a prompt-based sequence generation scheme to enable document understanding, generation, and editing across domains \cite{udop}.